- About us

 - My Account

-The Hebrew University of Jerusalem is rated among the 120 best universities in the world, and six of its faculty members and alumni have been awarded the Nobel Prize in the last five years.
-Founded in 1925 by personalities such as Albert Einstein and Sigmund Freud, the University is an example of successful coexistence, where faculty members and students coming from various religions, races, and ethnic groups collaborate and contribute to the enhancement of human knowledge.
+The Hebrew University of Jerusalem is rated among the World's top 100 universities, with six of its faculty members and alumni having been awarded the Nobel Prize in the last five years.
+Founded in 1925 by personalities such as Albert Einstein and Sigmund Freud, the University is an example of successful coexistence, where faculty members and students of various religions, races, and ethnic groups collaborate and contribute to the enhancement of human knowledge.

 The Rothberg International School (RIS) of The Hebrew University of Jerusalem is responsible for international students at the University.